JaniDipti/SQL_Project/Retail_Sales/README.md

--- Q.10 Write a SQL query to create each shift and number of orders (Example Morning <12, Afternoon Between 12 & 17, Evening >17)
+create each shift and number of orders (Example Morning <12, Afternoon Between 12 & 17, Evening >17)

 WITH hourly_sale
 AS